Selling a House With an Ongoing Lawsuit in [market_city]

 Can a lawsuit lower the value of my house in the North Carolina housing market?

-Certainly, a lawsuit can decrease the value of your property, as buyers may perceive it as risky.
+Certainly, a lawsuit can decrease your property’s value, as buyers may perceive it as risky.
 This has the potential to influence its acceptable market value.
 Keeping the house’s value can be achieved by being transparent and resolving minor disputes before listing it.
-Additionally, obtaining an appraisal can assist in comprehending the current value of your residence.
+Additionally, obtaining an appraisal can help you understand your residence’s current value.

 Are there financial consequences to selling a home during a lawsuit in North Carolina?